devJSQ/browser-history/README.md

 To interact with the program, the user requires a display menu to choose whether to **return the last visited site**, **add a new site**, or **exit the program**.

-> The history of the visited sites is stored in a text file.
+> The history of the visited sites is stored in a text file called [history.txt](https://github.com/SAFCSP-Team/browser-history/blob/main/src/history.txt).

 ## Features
 - Menu display to interact with the program.